Home Family and home Gradina si gradina de legume How to grow an apple tree

 Mantet

-The Mantet variety, originally from Canada, produces slightly oblong rounded fruits that stand out for their bright color.
-There is practically no acid in the fruits, they themselves are dense and juicy, with a light creamy pulp.
-The shelf life of fruits is from two to three weeks.
+The Mantet variety, originally from Canada, produces slightly elongated, rounded fruits that stand out with their bright colors.
+There is practically no acid in the fruits; they themselves are dense and juicy, with light creamy flesh.
+The shelf life of the fruit is two to three weeks.
 The tree bears fruit in the fourth or fifth autumn, i.e. soon enough.
-It has strong immunity to major diseases, but it does not tolerate severe frosts without problems.
+It has strong immunity to major diseases, but can withstand severe frosts not without problems.

 Melba